Kyruski/glyph-substitution/README.md

 ## How to Get Started

 Create a `.env` file in the main directory with `BOT_USERNAME=` (username on twitch to use), `CHANNEL_NAME=` (optional default channel), and `OAUTH_TOKEN=` (the OAUTH from Twitch).
-Just run `npm start` as this will install all depenedencies, build the js bundles, and start electron.
+While in the main directory, run `npm start` as this will install all depenedencies, build the js bundles, and start electron.
 All glyphs and banned words are stored in .txt files in the /lib/dependencies/ directory.